TaylerSchanks/Phase-1-Project/README.md

 The API did not have images for the characters, so I had to add my own JPEGs.

-The following is an array I made.
-They key ```name:``` is used to match the key being fetched from the API for further use.
+The following is an array I made to add JPEG images later.
+They key ```name:``` is used to match the key being fetched from the API.

 ```js
 let arrayOfImages = [